auth0/docs/articles/quickstart/spa/vuejs/_includes/_centralized_login.md

 - `localLogin` - sets the user's Access Token, ID Token, and a time at which the Access Token will expire
 - `renewTokens` - uses the `checkSession` method from auth0.js to renew the user's authentication status, and calls `localLogin` if the login session is still valid
 - `logout` - removes the user's tokens from browser storage.
 It also calls `webAuth.logout` to log the user out at the authorization server
-- `isAuthenticated` - checks whether the local storage flag is present and equals "true"
+- `isAuthenticated` - checks whether the local storage flag is present and equals "true", and that the expiry time for the Access Token has passed

 ### About the Authentication Service